 completely that we're doomed to failure?? ;-)

-#10 Updated by Christopher Brooks almost 13 years ago
+#10 Updated by Christopher Brooks about 13 years ago

 I've checked my changes in to the ptII cvs tree.

 I changed the blue background to transparent so that the UI does not look

 I'm now working on getting the ports on the canvas to match the gif toolbuttons.